 What credit score do I need for a personal loan?

 A lot of different factors go into determining your eligibility for a personal loan.
 The type of lender you choose also affects whether or not you’ll be approved.
-Obviously, the better score you have, the better your rate will be.
+Obviously, the better score you have, the better your interest rate will be.
 But it’s important to know that some lenders specialize in offering loans for people with bad credit.

 You’ll probably qualify for a smaller loan amount, but it can still be helpful if you need to finance a large purchase that you can’t handle with your normal cash flow.